damanujan/php-NetatmoCameraAPI/README.md

 # php Netatmo Presence API

-## This API allow full control of your Netatmo Presence cameras
+## This API allow full control of your Netatmo Presence camera

-This API allow you to fully control Netatmo Presence cameras settings, monitoring, floodlight (mode, intensity, records), and alerts settings.
+This API allow you to fully control Netatmo Presence camera settings, monitoring, floodlight (mode, intensity, records), and alerts.

-- No need for official Netatmo SDK or any other ressources!
-- No need for Netatmo connect application.

-The following operations are currently supported:
+**The following operations are currently supported:**

+- Get and Set Camera Monitoring (on, off).
+- Get and Set Camera floodlight intensity.
+- Get and Set Camera floodlight mode (auto, on, off).
+- Get and Set Camera floodlight auto mode (always, people, cars, animals, other).
+- Get and Set Camera Smart-Zones.
-- Get and Set alerts (ignore, record, record and notify) for humans, vehicle, animal, other.
+- Get and Set alerts and recording (ignore, record, record and notify) for humans, vehicle, animal, other.
-- Get and Set alerts hours.
+- Get and Set alerts hours (from, to).
-- Get and Set recording or not for each events.
-- Set floodlight intensity, mode (auto, on, off).
 - Get events (filtered by type or not).
 - Get camera(s) status.
-- Get and Set SmartZones.

-As it doesn't rely on official Netatmo API (which doesn't provide editing camera settings), it can't set/drop webhooks.

 **This isn't an official API | USE AT YOUR OWN RISK!**